DiagAutoClinic/DiagAutoClinicOS/docs/VIDEO_TUTORIALS_GUIDE.md

 ### Video Script Structure
 ```
 [Opening Scene - Workshop/Garage]
-"Today we're diagnosing a common issue on VW Polo models in South Africa..."
+"Today we're diagnosing a common issue on Ford models in South Africa..."

 [Transition to Computer]
 "First, ensure your DiagAutoClinicOS is properly installed..."